milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

 User Privacy Notice

 In our User Privacy Notice we have compiled all essential information about our handling of your personal data and your corresponding rights.

 This User Privacy Notice is effective from April 8, 2024.
 View the previous User Privacy Notice.

 15 min article
+User Agreement

+This User Agreement is effective upon acceptance for new users, and from July 26, 2024 for existing users.
+The previous amendment to this User Agreement was effective for all users on October 28, 2023.

+10 min article
+Community content policy

+Sharing content with other eBay members - either via discussion boards, product reviews, collections or groups - is a great way to help build the eBay community, and is something we encourage all our users to do.

+4 min article